-3.04 Taxis and Airline Shuttles
+3.04 Taxis, Ridesharing Services, and Airline Shuttles

-Reasonable charges for taxis and airline shuttles, including taxi tips at a maximum rate of 15% of the charge as provided in s.
-20.916(9)(d)2., Wis.
+Reasonable charges for taxis, airline shuttles, and ridesharing services, including tips at a maximum rate of 15% of the charge as provided in s.
+20.916(9)(d), Wis.
 Stats., are reimbursable when other modes of travel are not available or practical.
 However, shuttle service (usually less expensive or free) should be utilized in place of a taxi whenever possible and the employee shall be reimbursed at a rate of no more than that of the shuttle service cost if such shuttle service was available.
 Employees shall obtain and provide receipts whenever the cost of a one-way fare exceeds \$25.